eriknyquist/ptttl/README.rst

 *default values* section
 ========================

-The very first statement is the *default value* section and is identical to the section of the same name from the RTTTL format.
+The very first statement is the *default value* section and is the same as the section of the same name from the RTTTL format.

 ::

-  b=123, d=8, o=4
+  b=123, d=8, o=4, f=7, v=10

 * *b* - beat, tempo: tempo in BPM (Beats Per Minute)
 * *d* - duration: default duration of a note if none is specified
 * *o* - octave: default octave of a note if none is specified
+* *f* - frequency: default vibrato frequency if none is specified, in Hz
+* *v* - variance: default vibrato variance from the main pitch if none is specified, in Hz

 *data* section
 ==============